 Thymoquinone “acts as a free radical or an effective superoxide radical scavenger, in addition to preserving antioxidant enzymes.”
 These antioxidant enzymes are detoxifiers, specifically protecting your liver from toxins.

 Thymohydroquinone may be the most difficult to pronounce, but it’s also one of the most intriguing phytochemicals due to the fact that it is one of the “most potent natural acetylcholinesterase (AChE) inhibitors on the planet.”
 What’s an AChE?
 Simply put, they halt enzyme activity.
-AChE’s are used in medicines that treat Alzheimer’s disease, dementia, schizophrenia, to name just a few, as well as other neurodegenerative conditions.
+AChE’s are used in medicines that treat Alzheimer’s disease, dementia, and schizophrenia, to name just a few, as well as other neurodegenerative conditions.

 Last, but not least, is thymol.
 Thymol is a monoterpene, which is part of the larger organic compound group referred to as terpenes.
 Terpenes are organic materials produced by plants (as well as some insects) that are used for protection from both herbivore predators and parasites.
 Monoterpene has been used in a variety of products, from treating tuberculosis to a medicinal disinfectant and even in “food flavorings, perfumes, mouthwashes, and even cosmetics.”